GeorgetownMcCourt/riskybehavior/README.md

 *We  partitioned the data: 70 percent of the dataset is in training set, 15 percent of the dataset is in the test set, and 15 percent of the dataset is in the validation set.

-*We used the following techniques: Ordered Logistic Regression, Decision Trees, and Random Forest.
+*We applied the following methods: Ordered Logistic Regression, Decision Trees, and Random Forest.

 ## Results